Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaves: Small, narrow leaves appear during rain and drop in drought.

-Stems: Blue to green, photosynthesizing, long, narrow, upright, no thorns.
+Stems: Blue to green, photosynthesizing, long, narrow, upright to ascending.

 Roots: This plant has a taproot.

-Wildlife: It attracts butterflies, bees, and insects that feed on aphids.
-It is a caterpillar food plant for Queen and Monarch butterflies.
+Wildlife: The flowers attract butterflies, bees, and insects that feed on aphids.
+This plant is a caterpillar food plant for Queen and Monarch butterflies.

-Toxic / Danger: All parts of this plant are toxic if ingested, and the sap is skin irritant.
+Toxic / Danger: All parts of this plant are toxic if ingested.
+The sap is skin irritant.

 Origin: California, Nevada, Arizona and Mexico.